Offers of Admission

 - Completion of the Ontario Secondary School Diploma (OSSD)

-- Six Grade 12 U/M courses with a minimum overall average of 70%.
+- 6 Grade 12 U/M courses with a minimum overall average of 70%.

 - All programs also stipulate specific prerequisite subject requirements.
 Grades required for admission are determined on the basis of competition each year.

-All fall 2020 applicants, including those given an early or conditional Offer of Admission, are required to successfully complete all admission requirements by June 30, 2020 (unless otherwise stated).
+All fall 2021 applicants, including those given an early or conditional offer of admission, are required to successfully complete all admission requirements by June 30, 2021 (unless otherwise stated).
 In many cases, this will exclude the possibility of using summer school, night school, virtual school, correspondence and/or distance education courses completed after this date to meet admission requirements.
-However, some Ryerson programs may consider extensions beyond June 30, 2020.
+However, some Ryerson programs may consider extensions beyond June 30, 2021.

 Failed and Repeated Courses